 - Be prepared to pivot.
 Sometimes things don’t go as planned.
 Sometimes that means mid-course corrections.
 Other times, it means scrapping the plan and starting from scratch.
 Assuming you have the right team in place, ask for feedback, and adjust the game plan.

 The more buy-in you get from more of your employees, the more productive they will be in executing your shared goals and initiatives throughout the year.
-But getting the buy-in of your employees is only as good as the execution.
-To ensure projects are completed, you need to hold tension to those goals.
+But getting your employees’ buy-in is only as good as the execution.
+To ensure projects are completed, you must hold tension to those goals.

 Step 3: Tension and Accountability

 Buy-in ensures your team members are aligned, focused, and clear on their contribution to an overall vision.
 But buy-in alone won’t ensure tasks are completed —the success of your employees and your team hinges upon accountability.
-As a leader, it is important that you not only hold yourself accountable for hitting your monthly and quarterly goals but that you hold tension to goals set, and you create a culture of accountability on your team.
+As a leader, it is important that you not only hold yourself accountable for hitting your monthly and quarterly goals but also hold tension to goals set, creating a culture of accountability on your team.

 One way to keep your team accountable is to hold consistent recurring meetings.

 Recurring meetings with your team allows you to identify challenges before they can set you back on your goals.
-It’s through these meetings that you can identify trends and course-correct along the way.
+Through these meetings, you can identify trends and course-correct along the way.

 Contrary to popular belief, accountability meetings are not meant to micromanage employees.
 If done correctly, they’re a tool to create an environment where employees feel supported.

 To set up recurring meetings with your employees, determine how often you should meet and stick to it.
 Consider how best to structure the meeting to achieve the goals you’ve set for it.
 Participants should prepare ahead of time, come to the meeting ready to check in on the goals, and review progress.
 These meetings are about open, proactive communication.
-They’re a time to re-assess and set new goals for the next meeting, walking through the steps to reach each new goal established.
+They’re a time to re-assess and set new goals for the next meeting, walking through the steps to achieve each new goal.

 If you’re not sure where to start, you don’t have to go at it alone.
 Schedule a free two-hour session with Cultivate Advisors to dig into your business to uncover bottlenecks and develop a roadmap based on where you are in your business and where you would like to be.
 With this roadmap, you’ll have a tangible plan you can implement to reach your long-term goals.